kyma-project/website/src/blog-posts/11-release-notes-06.md

 <a class="btn-blog" href="https://github.com/kyma-project/kyma/releases/tag/0.6.0" alt="Download 0.6">Download 0.6</a>

 The Cairo release 0.6 brings a lot of significant changes to Kyma.
 The main focus of this release was to finalize the work on Prow and replace the existing CI pipeline with the new architecture.
 Thus, we are excited to announce that we finally have an open-source CI tool in Kyma and that the Cairo release 0.6 was already built using the Prow architecture.
-Apart from Prow, we made efforts to drive the Kyma-Knative integration forward, took further steps related to Kyma component modularization and naming unification, and significantly improved the website-related user experience.
+Apart from Prow, we made efforts to drive the Kyma-Knative integration forward, took further steps to modularize Kyma components and unify their naming, and significantly improved the website-related user experience.

-Explore the changes, try the release, and get back to us with feedback and contribution!
+Explore the changes, try out the release, and get back to us with feedback and contribution!

 <!-- overview -->